 Fork D is a heavy lifter with sturdy, widely spaced prongs that are not only curved up but also slightly away from one another to hold and not slip out.
 Not terribly useful.

 Fork E is the smallest of the set and most versatile.
 It is described in catalogs as a vegetable or kitchen fork.
-We call it the “is it fork,” as in “is it done?”
+We call it the is it fork, as in is it done?
 This fork is used often to determine the doneness of veggies, to ensure that baked potatoes, onions and squash are cooked all the way through.
 I also use it to peek inside thick fish filets to confirm flakiness and doneness.

 A good cooking tip is in order here: